-In addition to the challenges of the Climate and Nature Emergency, we face a rising health crisis and a widening health inequalities gap.
-This has been further heightened through the Covid 19 pandemic.
-These are the defining issues of our time and require us all to make steps to transform and redefine our lives and our relationship with the natural world and each other.
+In addition to the challenges of the Climate and Nature Emergency, we face a rising health crisis and a widening inequalities gap which has been further heightened through the Covid 19 pandemic.
+These are the defining issues of our time and require us all to make steps to transform and redefine our lives and our relationship with the natural world.